crazymrzheng/crazymrzheng.github.io/English-Reading/Jul.16.2019.md

     * to make someone feel bored or no longer interested in something
 * **rival**
     * *noun.* a person, team, or business that competes with another
     * *adjective.* used about a person or group that competes against someone or something else.
     * *verb.* to be as good as someone or something else.
 * **powerhouse**
-    * a persone or thing that has a lot of strength or energy
+    * a person or thing that has a lot of strength or energy
     * something such as a country or organization that has a lot of power or influence
     *Germany is an economic powerhouse.*
 * **beneficiary**